athul-7735/green-global-initiative/README.md

 	Sprints will start with Sprint Planning meeting
 	The Scrum Master role rotates each week
 	Each member of the team will work approximately 30 hours per week, unless they are on vacation.
-	Our branching strategy will start with develop branch
+	Our branching strategy will start with Main branch

 # Estimating Story Points
 The teams team's velocity is calculated by 1 story point equals to 8 hours.

-The teams current story point velocity is "23".
+The teams current story point velocity is "21".

 # Definition of Ready/Done
 Code is written and commits are pushed.